cairis-platform/cairis/barry.md

 #### Motivations

-Barry gets annoyed when he needs to make a software change at a remote site, and finds that he can't get at the software he needs from a PLC or outstation, can't trust the on-site backup left behind or the software on his laptop.
+Barry gets annoyed when he needs to make a software change at a remote site and finds that he can't get at the software he needs from a PLC or outstation, can't trust the on-site backup left behind or the software on his laptop.

 #### Skills

-Barry doesn't have any specific experience of software repositories or version control.
+Barry doesn't have any specific experience with software repositories or version control.
 He does, however, have lots of experience archiving and restoring PLC and telemetry software.

 ## Further details